by Jeannie Hannemann, M.A.

 Couples dealing with infertility are often led step by step down a path that may possibly create life.
 However, many assisted reproduction technologies also cause the destruction of human life.
 This fact is seldom explained to a couple before the various procedures begin.

 Marital stress from the mood swings caused by some fertility drugs can tear apart a marriage that is already stressed from the anxieties of infertility.
-Tension between spouses and fear of blame, if infertility can be traced clearly to one partner, can be devastating for a couple.
+The tension between spouses and fear of blame, if infertility can be traced clearly to one partner, can be devastating for a couple.
 Medical practices that undermine the biological, psychological, and moral bonds of marriage, or have the potential to destroy life, need to be avoided.

 Couples are sometimes lured to assisted reproduction technology without investigating other options.
 The experience of infertility has become politicized as scientists, medical professionals, and potential parents confront society’s mores and religious perspectives.
 The wisdom of past generations is untapped as couples are encouraged to make these major life decisions with little guidance.